Prajin19/Experiment--04-Interfacing-digital-output-with-arduino-ultrasonic-sensor/README.md

 ### RESULTS

-Ultrasonic sensor is interfaced with digital output and error is identified to br 0.454 cms.
+Ultrasonic sensor is interfaced with digital output and error is identified to be 0.454 cms.